top of page

 Here I am in Cong, County Mayo, Ireland

-The true tipping point, however, was one unforgettable evening, when I was listening to a Celtic music program.
+The true tipping point was one unforgettable evening, when I was listening to a Celtic music program.
 A mournful Irish ballad came on the air, about the sorrows of emigration.
 I’ve never been a cryer, but tears came to my eyes, and I got a shiver up my spine.
 I realized that these were my people in the song.
 All of a sudden, I got this indelible sense of what it means to be Irish and I was compelled to bring Irish voices into my writing.